uedwinc/observability-by-end-user-experience-monitoring/journals/cloudwatch-synthetic-canaries.md

 - **CloudWatch Logs:** Logs generated during the execution of the synthetic canary are stored in CloudWatch logs, offering a comprehensive view of activities performed.
 You can view this by clicking on the `Logs` section, under the `Availability` tab.

 - **CloudWatch Events:** Through CloudWatch Events, you can understand the status of the Synthetics canaries, including changes in status, failure, and success.
-You can also configure notifications for these based on EventBridge rules.
-Click to create an EventBridge rule and select any of the Synthetic canaty event:
+You can configure notifications for these based on EventBridge rules.

+Click to create an EventBridge rule and select any of the Synthetic canary event:

 ![synthetic-events](/images/synthetic-events.png)

-- **Data Retention Settings:** The output data from the execution of Synthetic canaries is saved in an S3 bucket, and we can adjust the retention settings for this data to manage storage costs.
-This is shown in Step 6 of the Heartbeat monitoring setup process above.